KarlSixten/EventPulse/README.md

         ```bash
         npm install
         ```

     * Create a `.env` file in the `server` directory by copying `.env.example`
-    * Ensure your PostgreSQL database (`eventpulse` or your chosen name) exists and the user has permissions.
+    * Ensure your PostgreSQL database (e.g., `eventpulse` or your chosen name) exists and the user has permissions.
     * Set up the database schema and seed initial data:
         ```bash
         npm run resetDatabase # This will drop existing tables and re-seed